shyamsriram/bbycaSRE/README.md

 WEBSITE DETAILS:

-To Test if the Node Js Application is running on your browser type the following Url addresses on your browser:
+To Test if the Node Js Application is running on the Remote Target Server type the following Url addresses on your browser:

 1) Development URL: http://ec2-35-164-59-206.us-west-2.compute.amazonaws.com:8001/
 2) Test URL: http://ec2-35-164-59-206.us-west-2.compute.amazonaws.com:8002/